Gale Gilbert: Personal life

 On June 1, 1988, Gilbert was found not guilty of second-degree rape and indecent liberties.
 The accusations were made by a 21-year-old female he met at a bar in Seattle's Ballard neighborhood.
 Two days after his acquittal, he pled guilty to second-degree attempted sexual assault against a second woman and was subsequently sentenced to 240 hours of community service.

-Gilbert's son Garrett is currently on the New England Patriots Practice Squad. quarterback in the NFL.
-He was originally selected by the St. Louis Rams in the sixth round of the 2014 NFL Draft.
+Gilbert's son, Garrett, is a former professional quarterback who was last with the 2022 New England Patriots.
+He was originally selected by the St. Louis Rams in the sixth round of the 2014 NFL draft.
 He played college football at Texas and SMU and competed in the 2010 BCS National Championship Game.
-Gilbert has also been a member of the New England Patriots, Detroit Lions, Oakland Raiders, Carolina Panthers, Dallas Cowboys, Las Vegas Raiders, and Orlando Apollos in the Alliance of American Football.
+During his career, Gilbert was a member of the New England Patriots, Detroit Lions, Oakland Raiders, Carolina Panthers, Dallas Cowboys, Las Vegas Raiders, and Orlando Apollos in the Alliance of American Football.

 Gilbert is also the father of former Texas Christian University Horned Frogs tight end Griffin Gilbert.